lolesch/InventoryTetris/README.md

 # InventoryTetris
 This is a Diablo II-like inventory system.

-The goal is to import this into other projects as a package
+It started with the goal of adding it as package to other projects but evolves more and more into an ARPG itself...